 Project Summary: The Population Health Plan proposes a strategic pathway forward to systematically connect integrated care management efforts with community-wide prevention strategies to improve population health outcomes, building on Vermont's existing State Health Improvement Plan.
-The plan outlines principles for integrating population health and prevention into broader health reform efforts, and identifies policy levers and options to support population health integration.
-The Population Health Plan builds on work the work of the Population Health Work Group.
+The plan builds on the work of the Population Health Work Group.
+It outlines principles for integrating population health and prevention into broader health reform efforts and identifies policy options to support population health integration.
 The Population Health Plan is a required deliverable of Vermont's SIM grant.
 Work to develop the Population Health Plan is ongoing; it will be completed by the end of Performance Period 3.